pantheon-systems/documentation/source/content/drush-import.md

    - A [Pantheon account is free](https://dashboard.pantheon.io/register), and if you need an extra Dev site to try this out, just ask and we'll be happy to grant you one.

-1. Verify that you have Drupal 7 with Drush 8 if you have a non-Composer managed site *or* Drupal 9 with [Drush 11.1.1 or higher](https://www.drush.org/latest/install/) if you have a Composer-managed site only.
+1. Verify that you have Drupal 7 with Drush 8 if you have a non-Composer managed site *or* Drupal 9 with [Drush 11.1.1 or higher](https://www.drush.org/latest/install/) if you have a Composer-managed site.

 1. Verify that you have Drush access to your existing Drupal site.